 Recently I have been talking with several clients living in Madrid, both sellers and buyers.
 One of them told me something that caught my attention:

-“I have lost part of my money due to the investments I have in the stock market, I am still looking to buy, but I am evaluating up to what price I can pay now”
+“I have lost part of my money due to the investments I have in the stock market and I am still looking to buy, but I am reevaluating what price I can pay now”

 Others, although they have not been affected financially, have preferred to postpone their decision to buy a house in these times of health crisis caused by the Coronavirus.

 At the end of this article you will understand:

 - How to sell your house after the state of emergency passes.

 - How will it affect the price of housing